Thursday, January 28, 2016

 424. Abigail (1987) - King Diamond

-It took years to finally train my ears to be able to not only tolerate but ultimately very much dig King Diamond's insanely ridiculous vocal prowess and this was the album that did it for me.
+It took years to finally train my ears to be able to not only tolerate yet ultimately love King Diamond's ridiculous vocal prowess, and this was the album that did it for me.
 You can really only go so long as a metalhead without finally succumbing to Abigail's power as King's most lauded release does everything right.
 Neo-classical, harmonized riffs, Mikkey Dee's slamming, reverberated drumming, and memorable songs one and all, thrown together with a Hammer horror worthy concept about a haunted mansion and a demonic, unborn baby.
-King himself wails away endlessly and shoots his voice wherever the wind sinisterly blows it, playing his usual multitude of characters all on his own.
+King himself wails away endlessly and shoots his voice wherever the wind sinisterly blows, laying on the melodrama by playing his usual multitude of characters all on his own.

 423. Layla and Other Assorted Love Songs (1970) - Derek and the Dominos

 After bashing it out with the dangerous bonkers-ness of Ginger Baker for two bands in a row, Eric Clapton was fit to chill out a bit.
-After being most impressed with the Band, he assembled the short-lived Derek and the Dominos to cut his ode to George Harrison's wife Patti, Layla and Other Assorted Love Songs.
-Clapton did in fact successfully steal Patti away for some time and it's romantic to think it may have been due to the signature title song and album being the gargantuan hits that they remain.
-Or maybe she was just sick of eating George's vegetarian food.
-In any event, Layla stands as Clapton's finest vocal performance on record, his soulful wail and frequent falsetto selling the blues for nearly eighty minutes with Duane Allman sliding away on top of it.
+Being most impressed with The Band, he assembled the short-lived Derek and the Dominos to cut his ode to George Harrison's wife Patti, Layla and Other Assorted Love Songs.
+Clapton did in fact successfully steal Patti away for some time, and it is romantic to think that it may have been due to the signature title song and album being the gargantuan hits that they remain.
+Either that or maybe she was just sick of eating George's vegetarian food.
+In any event, Layla stands as Clapton's finest vocal performance on record, his soulful wail and frequent falsetto selling the blues for nearly eighty minutes, with Duane Allman sliding away on top of it.

 422. Brilliant Corners (1957) - Thelonious Monk

-The Monk's finest album overall and first for the Riverside label where the exquisite piano player and composer offered up almost all of his own material is Brilliant Corners.
-A title that's very much accurate.
+Thelonious Monk's finest album overall and first for the Riverside label where the exquisite piano player and composer offered up almost all of his own material is Brilliant Corners, a title that is much accurate.
 The all over the place title track is legendary as being one of the most complex hard bop numbers ever laid down.
 Elsewhere, "Ba-Lue Bolivar Ba-Lues-Are" delves into the blues, "Pannonica" is a smooth as shit ballad, and the recognizable "Bemsha Swing" wouldn't ya know it, swings marvelously.
-Max Roach, Sonny Rollins, and Paul Chambers all help out here and of course me being a drummer, it's Roach's performance sans Monk's own that I get the most excited about.
+Max Roach, Sonny Rollins, and Paul Chambers all help out here and of course me being a drummer, it is Roach's performance sans Monk's own that I get the most excited about.

 421. Floodland (1987) - The Sisters of Mercy